1102-Luong-Vincent/CS381Demo/as10/README.md

 Click Play and click Host
 Open Godot again, click Play and click Join (make sure to type in the IP Address that you connecting to before clicking join.)
 ```
+Note: I tested this with two instances of Godot running on the same machine, so I could host and join with the IP address from my machine.

 # Controls
 ```bash